TheLocust3/budgeting/README.md

 ### polish
  - Move back to separate login/user graphql endpoints
    - means no need to handle unauthorized in endpoints
+   - publish graphql schema with repo
  - On account delete, sources should also be deleted
    - This might involve a schema update unfortunately
    - Afterwards, no need to be able to directly delete sources
+ - Add ability to sort transactions in IR

 ### next
+ - Puller improvements
+  - Handle Plaid pageination
+  - Don't re-pull everything
+  - Some way to alert users of failures
  - HTTPS infrastructure
    - pull certs from S3 on logic container start
- - Add ability to sort transactions in IR
+ - Move control plane to separate instance + use ASGs for nodes
+   - Need some sort of "size" to control how many logic replicas are created + way to scale up puller jobs

 ### miscellaneous
  - createLinkToken should have actual errors